Vanlightly/r.aws.secretsmanager/README.md

 # r.aws.secretsmanager
-Simple package for getting secrets from AWS Secrets Manager
+Simple R package for getting secrets from AWS Secrets Manager.

+Note that this is a stop measure until the Cloudyr project release their official aws.secret package, which is in the works.